 Intensive Case Management is goal oriented case management and programming that begins at the DCCF and extends into the community.
-ICM clients have been sentenced and volunteer to utilize these services during their incarceration and up to six months post-release.
+ICM clients have been sentenced and volunteer to utilize these services during their incarceration and up to six months' post-release.
 We seek to reduce the recidivism of these offenders by following the Risk/Need/Responsivity model of case management; assess for risk, identify needs that create the risk and meet the client were they are at in the Stages of Change.
 Our philosophy is to "hand off" clients in the community to partnering agencies.
 This simply means that we make every attempt to physically meet with the client at the partnering agency in person.
-This philosophy has been well received by our clients and community partners.
-During 2017, the majority of inmates eligible for ICM were housed in other counties once they were sentenced.
+During 2018, the majority of inmates eligible for ICM were housed in other counties once they were sentenced.
 This has been a significant barrier for moving the inmate through the Stages of Change and establishing relationships that continue into the community.
-For this reason, our ICM cases have decreased at a time when they are most needed.
+For this reason, our ICM cases have continued to decreased at a time when they are most needed.